Mayo Dark Sky Park

 Ireland’s first International Dark Sky Park

-Mayo is now home to Ireland’s first International Dark Sky Park, showcasing some of the darkest, most pristine skies in the world.
+Mayo is home to Ireland’s first International Dark Sky Park, showcasing some of the darkest, most beautiful night skies in the world.

-Nestled between the remote Nephin Mountain Range and the unspoiled Atlantic coastline, the Dark Sky Park extends across an area of 150km2.
+Nestled between the remote Nephin Beg Mountain Range and the Wild Atlantic coastline, the Dark Sky Park extends across an area of 150km2.
 Its borders encompass the Wild Nephin National Park.

 There’s so much you can discover by looking up at the night skies.
-On a clear night here in Mayo, you can see over 4,500 twinkling stars, along with other planets in our solar system, The Milky Way and even meteor showers all with the naked eye.
+On a clear night here in Mayo, you can see thousands of twinkling stars, along with planets in our solar system, Meteor showers, The Milky Way and occasionally the elusive Northern Lights (Aurora Borealis) lights up the northern horizons..

-We have committed to keeping the skies above us naturally dark for present and future generations to enjoy these wonders of the night sky.
+County May has committed to keeping the skies above us naturally dark for present and future generations to enjoy these wonders of the night sky and in 2024 Mayo Dark Sky Park was awarded the prestigious International Dark Sky Place of the Year award for its global efforts to combat light pollution.

-The park has 3 sky observation points, located in easily accessible locations.
+The park has 3 dark sky observation points, located in easily accessible locations.

 Claggan Mountain Coastal Trail